jb-dumat/R-Type/README.md

 # R-Type

 An online video game based on the famous arcade game R-Type.
-The architectural pattern is Client/Server and the game engine uses an Entity-Component-System.
+The architectural pattern is Client/Server and the game engine is an Entity-Component-System.

 ## Authors